Sarah Amin

 Research

-Dr. Amin serves as a research advisor and collaborator for local, statewide, and regional food systems initiatives, including the Rhode Island Farm to School Network, Rhode Island Food Strategy 2.0, New England Feeding New England, Food Recovery for Rhode Island, and the URI Free Farmers’ Market.
-The team’s efforts are grounded in URI’s land-grant mission and dedicated to advancing health equity across Rhode Island communities.
+Dr. Amin serves as a research advisor and collaborator across local, statewide, and regional food systems initiatives, including Meals on Wheels of Rhode Island (Board Member), the Rhode Island Farm to School Network (Leadership Council Member), Rhode Island Food Strategy 2.0, New England Feeding New England, and the URI Free Farmers’ Market.
+Her team’s work is grounded in URI’s land-grant mission and committed to advancing health equity across Rhode Island communities.

 Education